Air Fuel Ratios

 Faulty components such as dripping fuel injectors, fuel pressure regulators, ECT, and stuck open thermostats result in high emissions (HCs) and black-colored exhaust.

-Fuel Injectors: Fuel injectors are electromechanical devices that atomize pressurized fuel from the fuel rail.
-They can become clogged with deposits that form as the left over fuel dries in the injector's hot tip as the engine cools.
+Fuel Injectors: Fuel injectors atomize and inject pressurized fuel from the fuel rail into the cylinders.
+They can become clogged with deposits that form as the remaining fuel dries in the injector's hot tip as the engine cools.
 They can also leak or drip pressurized fuel.
-This can be diagnosed with a fuel pressure kit and a leak down test.
+Check for dripping fuel injectors by performing a leak-down test with a fuel pressure gauge.

-Fuel Pressure Regulator: A fuel pressure regulator is designed to provide constant fuel pressure to the fuel injectors under different loads and operating conditions.
-A traditional regulator contains a vacuum operated diaphragm.
-It’s controlled by intake manifold vacuum.
+Fuel Pressure Regulator: A fuel pressure regulator provides steady fuel pressure to the fuel injectors under different loads and operating conditions.
+A traditional regulator contains a vacuum-operated diaphragm controlled by the intake manifold's vacuum.
 Electronic regulators do the same thing with more precise computer control.

-Engine Coolant Temperature Sensor: The ECT is tasked with informing the PCM of the engine's current operating temperature.
-This is important to the air fuel mixture because a cold engine requires a rich fuel mixture.
-If the ECT were faulty and the PCM were receiving a signal indicating a colder than actual engine, the mixture would be enriched.
+Engine Coolant Temperature Sensor: The ECT informs the ECM of the engine's current operating temperature.
+This temperature is essential to the air-fuel mixture during cold starts because a cold engine requires a richer air-fuel ratio.
+Therefore, a corrupt signal indicating a colder than an actual engine will result in a rich air-fuel mixture.

-Above are a few of inputs that affect a vehicle's air fuel ratio and fuel trim adjustments.
-A faulty oxygen sensor should be mentioned.
-An oxygen sensor sending the wrong signal to the engine control module can result in a rich fuel condition.
-Symptoms of a rich fuel condition include black colored exhaust, fouled spark plugs, and poor engine performance.
+A faulty oxygen sensor sending the wrong signal to the engine control module can result in a rich fuel condition.
+Symptoms include black-colored exhaust, fouled spark plugs, and poor engine performance.